Let us know if someone has moved in or out, and how to report any other change

 If there’s been a change to a property, it may affect the amount of Council Tax you pay.
 You’ll need to tell us if:

 - you’ve changed the use of your property.
-For example, second home, holiday let, property demolished (caravan removed from site)
+For example, a second home, holiday let, or a property that's been demolished (caravan removed from site)

 - probate has been granted